jzp113/Monitoring/ico/readme.md

 **TODO**

 * auto add new symbols to twitter filter on discovery
-* graph twitter team structures incl chronological for lead/members/bots/total followers/influence
+* graph twitter team structures incl chrono /lead/members/bots/total followers/influence/individual&team weightings.
 * efficient strategy for obtaining team histories. basically grab top accounts, dump/count and cross-reference.
 * method/schema/etl for modelling, should be after histories are indexed.
 * capture snapshot of market info on discovery, for future not critical.